KalebYigezu/Standard-Calculator/README.md

 # Standard-Calculator
-A calculator that operates only addition, subtruction, multiplication and devision.
+A standard calculator that operates only addition, subtraction, multiplication and division.